 Molybdenum is widely available in the diet, but supplements are still popular.
-As with many supplements, high doses can be problematic.
+As with many supplements, high doses may pose some minor risks, but they are rare.

 This article covers everything you need to know about this little-known mineral.